Topological actions of Temperley-Lieb algebras and Representation Stability: Topological stability

-At this point, we would like to emphasize the importance of \hyperref[shattrimsha]{Shattrimsha Theorem}.
-It guarantees us that every space which is a wedge of $2$-spheres is a wedge of spaces of the above form.
+At this point, we would like to emphasize the importance of Theorem \ref{main} in deducing the above result.
 This justifies us to use the ``backwards cheating trick'' to construct actions.
 Without the theorem, a priori one might have believed that there are other actions possible which would give us other representations. \end{example}

 \